 Do you find yourself working longer than your contracted hours, leaving you struggling to find time to spend with family and friends?

-If you feel you need a better work-life balance, here are some strategies that you can start implementing today:
+If you feel you are in need of improved work-life balance, here are some strategies that you can start implementing today to get started:

 1. Understand your perfect balance

 What your ideal work-life balance looks like may be completely different to someone else’s.

 It is important to take some time to really think about your work-life balance.
 How much time do you need for work?
 And how much time do you want for your personal/leisure time?

 Sometimes you just can’t do everything or be in two places at once.